 Be Safe in the Heat

 It's important to know that dogs do not cool themselves efficiently.
 If the day is hot enough that you can hardly tolerate a run, common sense dictates you should leave your dog home.
-Even a sunny day in the 70s may be too hot for your dog.
+Even a sunny day warmer than 70 degrees Fahrenheit may be too hot for your dog.
 During warmer months, consider early morning runs with your dog before the heat of the day.
 If your dog shows signs of heat stroke or heat exhaustion, seek immediate veterinary attention.
 Also, do not run on hot asphalt with your dog.
-If it's too hot for you to touch, it's too hot for your dog's paws!
+If it's too hot for you to touch, it's too hot for your dog's paws.

 Be Respectful and Responsible